A Guide to the ASHA Clinical Fellowship Experience

 - Confirm that at least 80% of your time will be spent on activities directly related to the care and management of individuals with speech and language disorders.

 - Verify your role within your company/employer.
-In some instances, Clinical Fellows are considered interns, and in others they are considered to be full staff members.
+In some instances, Clinical Fellows are considered interns, and in others they are full staff members.
+Check company and state policies and procedures regarding billing practices and how to sign off on documentation.

-- Verify that the setting provides the full range of services—not solely screening.
+- Verify that the setting provides the full range of services and opportunities to have each skill as outlined in the

-- Verify that your CF mentor will be providing the minimum supervisory activities (a minimum of 6 hours of direct supervision and 6 hours of indirect supervision per segment).
+- Verify that your CF mentors will each be providing the minimum supervisory activities (a minimum of 6 hours of on-site and in-person) direct supervision and 6 hours of indirect supervision per segment).
 You may use this

 template for tracking supervisory activities [PDF].

-- Confirm that you will be able to work a minimum of 5 hours per week.
+- Confirm that each setting will be able to provide you with a minimum of 5 hours per week.

 Tips for Selecting a CF Mentor